gauravansal/DSND-Capstone-Project/README.md

 ## Installation<a name="installation"></a>

  - The code should run with no issues using Python versions 3.*.
  - No extra besides the built-in libraries from Anaconda needed to run this project

-* numpy
-* pandas
-* seaborn
+ - Data Processing & Machine Learning Libraries: NumPy, SciPy, Pandas, Sciki-Learn
+ - Data Visualization: Matplotlib, Seaborn

 ## File Descriptions<a name="files"></a>